 The goal of AQMF Program is to implement programs, projects, and approaches that demonstrate port-related air emission reduction in the communities of San Pedro, Wilmington and other surrounding communities in the San Pedro Bay area.
 HCBF intends to support viable technology companies, so they not only reduce emissions throughout the duration of the project but also keep implementing those technologies and continually grow their businesses in the LA region.
 Achieving a high rate of success would mean that the technology companies would likely stay in the area after the completion of this program and continue reducing emissions.
 This would also contribute to job creation and economic development at both local and regional levels.

 The Request for Proposals will be an invitation only process following Letter of Interest (LOI) submissions.
-HCBF is currently requesting LOIs due September 28th.
-Sign up for notifications here
+HCBF is currently in the process of finalizing the Request for Letters of Interest for Round 2.
+Check back to this page for updates or sign up for notifications here

 What types of projects or programs will be funded through the AQMF Program?